 By Terry Trucco

-We like Tripadvisor for the most part and use its reviews the way our daughter’s middle school French teacher computed quarterly grades – throw out the top and bottom scores and add up the rest.
+I like Tripadvisor for the most part and use its reviews the way my daughter’s middle school French teacher computed quarterly grades – throw out the top and bottom scores and add up the rest.

 As bribes go, the Grand Dallas Hotel didn’t offer much (it’s relative, perhaps; their rooms start at $50 on Hotels.com).
 But it once again raises the validity question about reviews on popular crowd-sourced sites.